 And therefore, it quickly inflates the batter consistency and makes it very light and smooth.

-It’s the chemical reaction that takes place between Besan, Raising Agents, and Citric Acid helps in making Dhokla spongy and fluffy.
+It’s the chemical reaction between Besan, Raising Agents, and Citric Acid that helps make Dhokla spongy and fluffy.

-The Dhokla gets its texture when Carbon Dioxide (CO2) releases in the air as a byproduct of the chemical reaction.
+The Dhokla gets its texture when Carbon Dioxide (CO2) releases into the air as a byproduct of the chemical reaction.

 And that’s the real secret!